Brian Rose (boxer): WBO title fight

 Rose faced the 5th ranked WBO contender, Argentine, Javier Maciel, in a world title eliminator at Motorpoint Arena, Sheffield on the undercard of Kell Brook v.
 Vyacheslav Senchenko.
 Rose won by split decision with scores of 117-111, 116-113, and 113-115.
 This win places Rose as the mandatory challenger for the winner of the light middleweight title fight between Vanes Martirosyan and Demetrius Andrade.

 Brian Rose was dominated and knocked out by Demetrius Andrade in brooklyn New York at the Barclays center on 14 June 2014.

 On 14 June 2014, fought Demetrius Andrade for the WBO light middleweight title.
 Andrade was in control for most of the fight, dropping Rose once in the opening round, and once more in the third round, before forcing a stoppage by the referee in round seven.

 On 9 April, Rose fought Matthew Macklin.
-The first part of the fight belonged to Macklin, while Rose upped his worked rate in the second half of the fight.
+The first part of the fight belonged to Macklin, while Rose upped his work rate in the second half of the fight.
 That would end up not being enough, as the judges scored the fight 115-111, 115-111 and 113-113 in favor of Macklin.

 On 2 August 2019, Rose battled Anthony Fowler to a unanimous decision loss.
 Rose put up a good fight, showing he still has a lot left in the tank, but obviously well past his prime fighting years.